Terminal Island (film): Plot

-A TV news program does a segment on Terminal Island, an offshore island established after the abolition of the death penalty by the U.S. Supreme Court.
-First-degree murderers are shipped off to the island to spend the rest of their days fending for themselves.
+A TV news program produces a segment on Terminal Island, a prison island established after the U.S. Supreme Court abolished the death penalty.
+First-degree murderers are incarcerated in the island to serve their sentences and fend for themselves.

-Carmen is dropped off at Terminal Island by some guards on the boat (there are none on the island).
-The first prisoner she meets is a former doctor, Milford, who was sentenced to the island for a mercy killing.
+Guards take Carmen by boat to Terminal Island and leave as only prisoners are on the island.
+Her first encounter is the former doctor, Milford, who was sentenced to the island for a mercy killing.
 She then joins a camp of prisoners where the dominant males are Bobby and Monk.
-Monk attacks Carmen, but no one comes to her aid.
+Monk attacks Carmen; no one comes to her aid.

 Carmen gets to know the three other women on the island: Lee, a revolutionary; Bunny, who is catatonic; and Joy who is promiscuous.
 They tell Carmen that her duties will include servicing the sexual needs of the male prisoners and working in the fields.
 Monk sends Bunny to service Bobby.
 The male prisoners keep killing each other in fights.

 Some male prisoners from another faction on the island, led by AJ and Cornell, kidnap the women.
 One of the men, Dylan, tries to rape Joy, but is fought off.
 The women start forming relationships with the men; Carmen forms one with AJ.
 Joy gets revenge on Dylan by covering him in honey and setting bees to attack him.

 Some men from the main group, led by Monk, attack the rebels and kill some but the bulk get away.
 The rebels plan an assault on the main prisoners, with Lee telling them how to make weapons.

 Bunny rejoins the main group of prisoners, and Bobby flogs her by the sea.
 Bobby uses Bunny to lure some visiting prison guards on to the beach.
 They are killed, and Bobby and his men take their guns.

 The rebels fight the larger group, and a large battle ensues in which men on both sides are killed, including Cornell and Dylan.
 Bobby and Monk take refuge in a bunker, but the rebels manage to attack it with a firebomb; Bobby is killed and Monk is blinded.

 Bunny regains her speech.
 Dr Milford turns down an opportunity to return to the mainland.